Ace Steel: Pro Wrestling Noah (2003–2006)

-World Wrestling Entertainment (2004–2007)
+World Wrestling Entertainment (2004–2008)

 Steel appeared with World Wrestling Entertainment on the September 27, 2004 episode of Raw and had his hair cut by Eugene, who would face Eric Bischoff in a hair versus hair match at the upcoming Taboo Tuesday pay-per-view.
 Steel used the name "Scott Colton" (the real name of Colt Cabana) as an inside joke.
 After Eugene inexpertly cut his hair, Bischoff ambushed Eugene and Steel, knocking them out with thrust kicks.
 Cabana returned the favor on the April 10, 2006 episode of Raw when he wrestled under the name Chris Guy, Steel's real name.

 Steel also made an appearance on Velocity on April 1, 2006 against Orlando Jordan, as well as various dark matches and TV appearances from July 2000.

-On the January 8, 2007 episode of Raw, Steel portrayed Donald Trump, in an intergender match with Kiley McLean, dubbed "The Donald vs. Rosie".
+On the January 8, 2007 episode of Raw, Steel portrayed Donald Trump, in an intergender match with Kiley McLean, portraying Rosie O'Donnell, dubbed "The Donald vs. Rosie".
 "Trump" received the win after throwing Fudgie the Whale at Rosie's face and pinning her after a second turnbuckle "hairbutt".
 It was reported on January 18, 2007, in the midst of 11 releases on that day, that he officially signed a WWE developmental contract.
 Steel debuted in Deep South Wrestling in February.
 When Deep South Wrestling shut down on April 19, 2007 Steel was moved to Ohio Valley Wrestling where he was added to the roster.
 He debuted in September 2007.

 Steel wrestled on the October 5, 2007 edition of SmackDown!, quickly losing to Chuck Palumbo.
 Ace was later released from his WWE developmental contract on February 4, 2008 along with five other developmental wrestlers.